Mubashir-Ul-Hassan/Data_Science_Projects/README.md

 Documentation and tutorials

-🤝 Code of Conduct
-Please read our 👨‍💻 Contribution Guidelines Contributions are welcome!
-To get started, check out our CONTRIBUTING.md file for guidelines on how to fork, submit pull requests, and more.
-Issues labeled with hacktoberfest are specifically looking for contributors.

-We encourage contributions in the following areas:

-Enhancing existing data science scripts
-Adding new data visualizations
-Optimizing machine learning models
-Documentation and tutorials
-🤝 Code of Conduct
+## 🤝 Code of Conduct
-Please read our Code of Conduct to understand the community standards we follow to create a welcoming and inclusive environment.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the community standards we follow to create a welcoming and inclusive environment.

-📞 Contact Information
-For any questions or clarifications, feel free to reach out:

-GitHub Issues: Open an issue if you find any bugs or need help.
-Email: akhtarmubashir809@gmail.com to understand the community standards we follow to create a welcoming and inclusive environment.

-📞 Contact Information
+## 📞 Contact Information
 For any questions or clarifications, feel free to reach out:

 GitHub Issues: Open an issue if you find any bugs or need help.
 Email: akhtarmubashir809@gmail.com